chrultrabook/docs/docs/getting-started.md

 -------------

 ### Asking for help properly:
+If you are facing a issue, please read the [FAQ](faq.md) first.

-**Do not use manufacturer's model name** (i.e: HP Chromebook 14a), it doesn't help with identifying the machine.
+When asking for help, **do not use manufacturer's model name** (i.e: HP Chromebook 14a), it doesn't help with identifying the machine.
 Provide the boardname, otherwise your support request will be ignored.

 --------------

 ### Provide logs.

-* If you're experiencing firmware bugs, provide output from cbmem console.
+* If you're experiencing firmware bugs, provide output from `cbmem` console.
-* If you're experiencing issues with Linux, provide output from dmesg, dmidecode and journalctl or /var/log/messages, respectively*
+* If you're experiencing issues with Linux, provide output from `dmesg`, `dmidecode` and `journalct`l or `/var/log/messages`, respectively*
 * If you're experiencing issues with Windows, provide screenshots from Device Manager, Event Viewer, coredumps etc.
+* If you're experiencing issues with macOS, please ask for help in the Chrultrabook Discord, under #hackintosh.

 >**Note**: Only Linux 6.1 LTS or newer is supported.